kavehnamvar/LearnPython2025/README.md

 * Seaborn
 * Scipy

-Part 4 is for data scientists and data analysts
+Part 4 is for data scientists and data analysts.